Ikot Udoma: Religion

 As indigenous African people, before the advent of Christianity in the area, Ikot Udoma people practised traditional African religion under which "Akwa Abasi Ibom Onyong" (meaning the Great God of Ibom who dwells on High) was recognized although sacrifices and libations were also made to a pantheon of deities and ancestors.
 The worship of "Eka Abasi" (the Mother Deity) was also widely practised.
 The other deities of the village were "Idim Ntied" for Ndito Asamudo Nnua Edem and "Ibit Ayu" for Ndito Inyang.
-Various cults and secret societies were widely practised and celebrated, e.g. Ekpo, Ekpe, Inam, Ekong, Idiong (for men), and Ebre and Iban Isong (for women).
+Various cults and secret societies were widely patronized and celebrated, e.g. Ekpo, Ekpe, Inam, Ekong, Idiong (for men), and Ebre and Iban Isong (for women).
 Slavery, human sacrifice, the killing of twins and the banishment of twin mothers were a few of the social and religious practices that the Christian Missionaries, e.g. Mary Slessor, Samuel Bill, etc. and the nascent colonial administration contended with in the last decade of the nineteenth century, e.g. the colonial military expedition to the village on February 7, 1899 which led to the destruction and burning of houses and the loss of priceless elephant tusks and other valuables.
 Up till today, the villagers still remember the "white man's" war and the atrocities that were committed.

-With the advent of Christianity arising from the founding of Qua Iboe Church by the Rev Samuel Alexander Bill at Ibeno in 1887, Ikot Udoma became a bastion of Christianity early in the twentieth century, especially with the establishment of Qua Iboe Church in Ofriyo village which served the four neighbouring villages - Ofriyo, Ikot Udoma, Odoro Enen and Afia Nsit commonly known as Idong Iniang (Four Towns) before the recognition of Afaha Eket Odoro Enen as the fifth village in the group.
-Today the village has many churches and ministries, namely, Qua Iboe Church, Faith Terbanacle Congregation, Christ Apostolic Church, The Church of Christ, Assemblies of God Church, Mount Zion Lighthouse Full Gospel Church, The Apostolic Church, The Redeemed Christian Church of God, Glory world International Gospel Centre, Abundance Life Ministries, etc.
+With the advent of Christianity arising from the founding of Qua Iboe Church by the Rev Samuel Alexander Bill at Ibeno in 1887 Ikot Udoma became a bastion of Christianity early in the twentieth century, especially with the establishment of Qua Iboe Church in Ofriyo village which served the four neighbouring villages - Ofriyo, Ikot Udoma, Odoro Enen and Afia Nsit commonly known as Idong Iniang (Four Towns) before the recognition of Afaha Eket Odoro Enen as the fifth village in the group.
+Today the village has many churches and ministries, namely, Qua Iboe Church, Faith Terbanacle Congregation (early 1950's), Christ Apostolic Church (early 1950's), The Church of Christ (January 1957), Assemblies of God Church, Mount Zion Lighthouse Full Gospel Church, The Apostolic Church, The Redeemed Christian Church of God, Glory world International Gospel Centre, Abundance Life Ministries, etc.